VESTALLICA/vL-BlipsnZones/README.md

 watching the video will explain everything way more clearly: https://streamable.com/r5ridv

-support and dev discord: https://discord.gg/ktzjBM2MkZ
+more resources and support in the vL discord: https://discord.gg/GC6tWQAK8u